Movida Promovida por el Ayuntamiento: Madrid City Council, 1981

 APPROXIMATE COMMITTEE SIZE: 25 delegates

-NOTE: Position papers for this committee should be written in Spanish.
+NOTE: Position papers for this committee can be written in Spanish or English.
 If you have any questions, please email the Chair and Crisis Manager.

 ISSUES TO CONSIDER